 About the Event

-This event is run in accordance with ORPA Standing Regulations for Hare & Hound Endurace type events.
+This event is run in accordance with IOPD Standing Regulations for Hare & Hound Endurance type events.

 • Clerk of the Course - NICK PLUMB